 The stage is set, and some new tech IPOs might join these giants.
 The growth potential is huge.
 And many investors are trying to find the next big tech stocks.
 So let’s dive into the current and upcoming opportunities…

-Top Tech IPOs in 2021
+Top Tech IPOs in 2022

 Here’s a list of tech companies that have already gone public this year…

-- Viant Technology (Nasdaq: DSP)
+- Credo Technology Group (Nasdaq: CRDO)

 Upcoming Tech IPOs

 Stripe is another big fintech company to watch.
 There isn’t a set date for a Stripe IPO, and it might not IPO at all.
-2021 is setting up to be a big year for tech IPOs, though.
+2022 is setting up to be a big year for tech IPOs, though.
 If there’s enough investor interest, we might see it on public exchanges this year.

 Technology Companies that Went Public Last Year